The Hierophant Tarot Card Meanings

 The Hierophant also hints at seeking guidance or mentorship in your professional life.
 Learning from someone with more experience or following a trusted authority can help you advance in your career.
 It’s a time for absorbing knowledge, aligning with company values, and working within the system to achieve your goals.

-The Hierophant Reversed Meaning
+Reversed Hierophant Meaning

 The reversed Hierophant tarot card challenges tradition and established systems of belief.
 When this card appears, it suggests that you may be questioning the norms, rules, or societal expectations that have been imposed on you.
 You may find yourself in a phase of self-discovery, rejecting what you’ve been taught in favor of forming your own beliefs and values.